strangerstudios/pmpro-infusionsoft/readme.txt

 Please visit our premium support site at http://www.paidmembershipspro.com for more documentation and our support forums.

 == Changelog ==
+= .6 =
+* Now getting tags from Infusionsoft and showing them in a multiselect box on the options page.
+* When a user changes levels or cancels, the plugin will now remove tags based on the level they are changing from.

 = .5 =
 * Updates contact information in Infusionsoft if it is updated on the WP side.
 (Thanks, Matt Cherry.)